 After this tragic loss, the aviation industry would be forever changed.
 Investigators realized that the culture must be improved.
 Systematic solutions (e.g. Crew Resource Management) would need to be installed.
 These changes are what make flying safe today.

 It is time for medicine to learn many of these same lessons.
 The culture must change, but until it does we must also utilize the only escape hatch we often have – Financial Independence.

 Medicine’s Culture Problem

-I was recently interviewed on the White Coat Investor podcast, and Jim asked me a couple of questions that really got me thinking.
+I was previously interviewed on the White Coat Investor podcast, and Jim asked me a couple of questions that got me thinking.
 First, he asked if burnout is caused by systematic or individual problems (i.e. is the system burning doctors out or are doctors experiencing burnout because they aren’t resilient enough).

 Surveys show that there are many causes to burnout, but they have a common theme – doctors are losing autonomy.

 They have lost the autonomy to treat patients.
 Insurance companies fight back and steal that right.
 Physicians no longer have autonomy over their time.
 Administrators have stolen the schedule as they demand we cram patients into 10-15 minute visits.
 Doctors have lost the autonomy to document their medical care.
 Instead, we now have electronic medical records, which are really just glorified billing machines masquerading as “patient care” tools.